EFAA-AR - Reimbursable School Meals and Milk Programs (National School Lunch Program, School Breakfast Program, and Special Milk Program)

 - The district will notify all households and appropriate staff of its meal charge requirements at the beginning of each school year, upon enrollment of a student or the transfer of a student.
 The meal charging requirements will be posted on the district website, published in the student/parent handbook and made available in the information on free and reduced-priced meals.

 - The sale of foods in competition with the district’s lunch (NSLP) or breakfast (SBP) programs will be allowed in dining sites during lunch and breakfast periods with Board approval only when all income from the food sales accrues to the benefit of the district’s nutrition and food services or accrues to a school or student organization approved by the Board.
 A copy of the Board minutes approving and defining competitive food sales will be made available upon request.

-- All currently approved and denied confidential applications for free and reduced price meals, free milk and all current direct certification documents will be readily retrievable by school or site and made available to state or federal reviewers upon request.
+- All currently approved and denied confidential applications for free and reduced price meals, free milk and all current direct certification documents, eligibility verification documents and school membership or enrollment lists;

-- The district will maintain financial records that account for all revenues and expenditures of the nonprofit school nutrition and food services programs for a period of three years after the school year to which they pertain.
+- Financial records that account for all revenues and expenditures of the district’s nonprofit nutrition and food services programs, including procurement documents;

 For meals with portion sizes equivalent to student meals, the adult meal price will be no less than the amount of reimbursement for a free-eligible meal, plus the value of commodity foods used in the meal preparation.

 To comply with Section 504 as it relates to a student’s severe food allergy, such as milk, gluten, nut or soy, and including but not limited to diabetes, colitis, etc.

 5 Federal law requires the district to publish meal charging requirements.
 The district’s charging requirements must identify how and when the information about account balances is communicated to staff, students and parents, and what collection methods will be used on delinquent balances.